 Analysis of the data revealed that women who had given birth at any point in time - either before or after the onset of MS - were 34% less likely to have reached EDSS 6 than childless women with MS.

-No impact on the long-term course of MS or likelihood of secondary progressive MS has been found.
+No impact on the long-term course of MS or likelihood of transitioning to secondary progressive MS has been found.
 As yet no studies have explored pregnancy in primary progressive MS.

 Can I take steroids whilst I'm pregnant?

 Steroids carry some risks and so it is thought that these should be avoided, particularly during the first three months of pregnancy when the foetus is developing very rapidly.
 However, if a severe relapse occurs, it may be decided - in consultation with your neurologist - that the benefits outweigh any potential risks of treatment.

 Antenatal classes are provided by the NHS for first-time mothers and many women also choose to join groups such as the National Childbirth Trust.
 It can also be reassuring to speak to other people with MS who are pregnant or have given birth in the past.
 Your MS nurse may know of suitable groups in the local area.